Credit card surcharges explained: What businesses need to know

 The surcharge can vary based on the agreement between the business and its payment processor.
 Often, the fee is a small percentage of the total transaction amount.
 The intention behind the surcharge is to offset the business’s cost of accepting credit cards, which includes fees such as interchange fees, assessment fees, and payment processor fees.

-Below is a deep dive into credit card surcharges for businesses: how they work, what benefits they can provide, and best practices for implementing credit card surcharges in a strategic way that doesn’t undermine customer satisfaction.
+Below we’ll explain credit card surcharges for businesses: how they work, what benefits they can provide, and best practices for implementing credit card surcharges in a strategic way that doesn’t undermine customer satisfaction.
 Here’s what you should know.

 What’s in this article?